-Welcome to Liberal Arts at Warwick
+Welcome to Liberal Arts at Warwick!

-Director of Undergraduate Studies for Liberal Arts
+Director of Undergraduate Studies (Liberal Arts)

 Keep an eye on the Welcome to Warwick website.